DataShades/ckanext-syndicate/README.rst

     git clone https://github.com/aptivate/ckanext-syndicate.git
     pip install -e ckanext-syndicate

-3. Add `syndicate` to the `ckan.plugins` setting in your CKAN config file.
+3. Add `syndicate tables` to the `ckan.plugins` setting in your CKAN config file.

 Config Settings for using in .ini file